OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Static Analysis

-While the default value of `EnableSafeBrowsing` is true, some applications might opt to disable it.
-To verify that SafeBrowsing is enabled check AndroidManifest.xml file and make sure you don't see the configuration below :
+While the default value of `EnableSafeBrowsing` is `true`, some applications might opt to disable it.
+To verify that SafeBrowsing is enabled, inspect the AndroidManifest.xml file and make sure that the configuration below is not present:
 ```xml
 <manifest>
     <application>